muhammadwasay/spring-rest-reactjs-demo/README.md

 # spring-rest-reactjs-demo

-spring rest based backend project.
+Spring rest based backend project.
+Note:
-Note. for ease of testing this project also contains all html, js and css file (minified) of the reactjs SPA.
+for ease of running, this project also contains all html, js and css file (minified) of the reactjs SPA.
 These files were genetared from the reactjs project which exists onthe following repository (https://github.com/muhammadwasay/reactjs-demo )

+How to Run:
 Access the restjs SPA from spring backend application by visiting following path @RequestMapping(value = "/").